carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/decisions.md

 ## Momentum Bonus

 When you enable the **Momentum Bonus** option, **Utility Intelligence** will add a momentum bonus to the score of the last decision-target pair in the **next** decision-making round.
-This prioritizes the last decision-target pair, increasing its chances of winning and thereby reducing the oscillation between nearly equal decision-target pairs.
+This prioritizes the last decision-target pair, increasing its chances of winning and thereby reducing [[#Oscillation between decision-target pairs|the oscillation between nearly equal decision-target pairs]]

 > [!INFO]
 > Currently, the **Momentum Bonus** in Utility Intelligence is **25%**.